Guides

 Video to GIF

-You can upload a video from your device or Google Drive, trim the exact part you want, choose the output quality, and then insert the GIF into the slide, download it, or save it to Drive.
+You can upload a video from your device or Google Drive, trim the exact part you want, choose output quality, and then insert the GIF into the current file, download it, or save it to Drive.

 • Upload a video from your computer or Google Drive